thomasmartinez114/javascript-dom/README.md

 02 - Get Element by ID

-03 - Get Element by Class or Tag
+03 - Get Element by Class or Tag (Turn var into array)

 04 - The Query Selector